More info about Nr 17 in the SC directory: https://9-5sc2012.com/?page_id=382

 Q: Are there any other SportCombi’s for sale?
 Where can I find them?

 A: The SAAB 9-5NG SportCombi is extremely rare.
-Only about 33 ever produced and 27 still exist.
-The SAAB 9-5 SportCombi 2012 Directory (http://9-5sc2012.com) is a great resource where you can find the details and whereabouts of virtually all of them.
+Only about approximately 33 ever produced and 27 still exist.
+The SAAB 9-5 SportCombi 2012 Directory (https://9-5sc2012.com) is a great resource where you can find the details and whereabouts of virtually all of them.

 – – – – – –